 Terrestrial Invertebrate Management Plan (TIMP);

-In the event of any conflict or inconsistency between the conditions of this Authority and the provisions of a certified management plan, the conditions of this Authority prevail;
+In the event of any conflict or inconsistency between the conditions of this Authority and the provisions of a certified management plan, the conditions of this Authority prevail.

 The Authority Holder must ensure that a copy of each certified management plan, including any certified amendments, is available onsite at all times and that each copy is updated within 5 working days of any amendments being certified.